jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shaitan.md

 RacialMods:
 Languages: Aquan, Auran, Common, Ignan, Terran; telepathy 100 ft.
 SQ: stone glide
+SpecialAbilities:
+  Earth Mastery (Ex): >
-SpecialAbilities: Earth Mastery (Ex) A shaitan gains a +1 bonus on attack and damage rolls and a +2 bonus on opposed Strengthbased checks if both it and its foe are touching the ground.
+    A shaitan gains a +1 bonus on attack and damage rolls and a +2 bonus on opposed Strengthbased checks if both it and its foe are touching the ground.
 It takes a -4 penalty on attack and damage rolls against airborne or waterborne opponents.
+  Metalmorph (Su): >
+    As a standard action, a shaitan may touch a single metal object of no more than 10 pounds and transform it into any other metal for 1 day.
+  Stone Curse (Su): >
-Metalmorph (Su) As a standard action, a shaitan may touch a single metal object of no more than 10 pounds and transform it into any other metal for 1 day.
-Stone Curse (Su) If a shaitan wins a bull rush check by 5 or more and pushes its target into a stone barrier, the target must make a DC 19 Reflex save or be forced into the barrier as if the target had cast meld into stone until the victim makes a successful DC 19 Fortitude save as a full-round action to exit the stone.
+    If a shaitan wins a bull rush check by 5 or more and pushes its target into a stone barrier, the target must make a DC 19 Reflex save or be forced into the barrier as if the target had cast meld into stone until the victim makes a successful DC 19 Fortitude save as a full-round action to exit the stone.
 The save DCs are Strength-based.
+  Stone Glide (Su): >
-Stone Glide (Su) This functions as the earth elemental's earth glide ability, except the shaitan can move through stone, dirt, crystal, or metal.
+    This functions as the earth elemental's earth glide ability, except the shaitan can move through stone, dirt, crystal, or metal.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: